 All Max I. Walker locations use a hydrocarbon dry cleaning solution, called EcoSolv®, to dry clean clothes.
 The decision was made to switch to this fluid several years ago, because EcoSolv® is:

 Additionally, EcoSolv® is gentle on fabric, which means no shrinkage or fading – ultimately making your clothes look better for longer.
 An estimated 80 pounds of clothing are discarded by the average American citizen yearly.
 When clothes are not reused or recycled, they end up in landfills, where they take hundreds of years to biodegrade.
 Longer lasting clothes means less textile waste, a growing concern for environmentalists.

 Simply bring back any hangers you may have received from previous dry cleaning and we’ll reuse them.
-This not only reduces waste, but reusing hangers means we don't have to purchase new, and we can pass that reduced operating cost on to our customers.
+This green program not only reduces waste, but reusing hangers means we don't have to purchase new, and we can pass that reduced operating cost on to our customers.
 While you may think to recycle the hangers, many curbside recycling programs do not pick up wire hangers, so to ensure they don’t end up in a landfill we suggest bringing them to any Max I. Walker location.

 We recognize the impact of single-use plastics on our environment and, just like your neighborhood grocer, we also wish to do our part by offering customers the option to avoid using them.

 These reusable bags feature an ingenious design that allows them to be used as both a dirty laundry bag and a protective bag for clean, hung garments.
 Simply flip the bag upside down, fill it up, and drop it off.
 We clean your clothes and the bag (no charge), and then hang your items inside, instead of in clear plastic bags.
 These bags are now available at all Max I. Walker locations.
 Price is $5.